giacobbidomenico/OOP21-putting-challenge/README.md

 1. Make sure Java is installed (version 11 or greater)
 2. Download the jar file in the *Download* section of this [repo](https://github.com/giacobbidomenico/OOP21-putting-challenge)

+## How to run the project
+Double click on the application jar file or move from the terminal to the directory where the jar file is contained and execute the command: java -jar OOP21-putting-challenge-all.jar

 ### Credits
 * [Lorenzo Colletta](https://github.com/LorenzoColletta)
 * [Giorgio Fantilli](https://github.com/GiorgioFantilliUnibo)